ebcoop/rulesandpolicies/Rules.md

 #### 71  Non-profit nature of the co-operative

-1. Notwithstanding any other provision of these rules, the assets and income of the co-operative shall be applied solely to further its purpose as set out in rule 3 (2) and no portion shall be distributed directly or indirectly to the members of the co-operative except as genuine compensation for services rendered or expenses incurred on behalf of the co-operative.
+1. The assets and income of the co-operative shall be applied solely to further its purpose as set out in rule 3 (2) and no portion shall be distributed directly or indirectly to the members of the co-operative.

+2. This rule does not prevent the payment in good faith of market rate remuneration, or remuneration in the favour of the co-operative to any member for services rendered or expenses incurred by that member for the cooperative.

+3. If another provision of the rules is inconsistent with this rule, this rule in that instance shall prevail.